4 Harvest Recipes for Celebrating Mabon

 The autumn equinox, also known as Mabon or harvest tide, is celebrated on the 21st/22nd of September.
-It is the time at which the goddess descends back into the underworld and the beginning of wintertime.
+It is the beginning of wintertime, when the goddess descends back into the underworld.
 At this time, the day and night hours are equal and in perfect balance for the second time in the wheel of the year—though from this day the sun's power wanes and daylight hours lessen while the nights become longer and darker.

 - 3 eggs